microsoft/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/On hand quantity discrepancy between FNO and IV add-in.md

 **Solution**

 1. If you don't enable Advance WHS feature before, please follow the public document [Inventory Visibility support for WMS items](https://learn.microsoft.com/en-us/dynamics365/supply-chain/inventory/inventory-visibility-whs-support) to enable WHS feature.
-1. If you have already enabled advance WHS feateure in FNO side, please go to FNO side to check FNO IV Batch Job page, to see whether the WHS records needed to post IV has decreased to 0.
-If it doesn't decrease, it most likely is caused by that Advanced WHS Feature in IV Service side doesn't enable correctly.
+1. If you have already enabled advance WHS feature in FNO side, please go to FNO side to check FNO IV Batch Job page（**Inventory Management \> Periodic Tasks \> Inventory Visibility integration**）, to see whether the WHS records to be posted to IV has decreased to 0.
+If it doesn't decrease, it most likely is caused by that Advanced WHS Feature in IV Service side is not enabled correctly.
 Please go to IV PowerApps side Feature management page, to enable Advanced WHS feature, please remember to **click update configuration button to make it take effect**.
 If you only turn on the Advanced WHS feature in Feature management page, but without updating the configuration, it will only change the draft configuration, the configuration changes will not take effect in service side.
 1. If you have already enabled Advance WHS feature both in FNO and IV side, and the WHS records has decreased to 0, but you still face the quantity discrepancy issue.
 This maybe be caused by some known issues, which we have published the hotfix, please check and apply the hotfix in your environment.

 ### some WHS feature related hotfix for FNO side